 If a court has determined the disposition of the Family's subsidy in a divorce or separation under a court order or court approved settlement (provided that no provision is against State or Federal Housing regulations), the HHA is bound by the court's determination as to which Household Members will continue to participate in the program.
-Such a determination cannot be appealed through the HHA review process, as it is the court's determination that governs.
+Such a determination cannot be appealed through the HHA review process, as it is the court's determination, and not the HHA's determination that governs.